-Glasgow City HSCP Carer Services provide a dedicated Carer Advice and Information Team (CAIT) which works to identify carers as early as possible in their caring role.
-CAIT is made up of 6 workers providing carer awareness information sessions to individuals and organisations in settings where there are likely to be unpaid carers.
+Glasgow HSCP Carer Services provide a dedicated Carer Advice and Information Team (CAIT) which works to identify carers as early as possible in their caring role.
+CAIT is made up of 6 x workers providing carer awareness information sessions to individuals and organisations in settings where there are likely to be unpaid carers.
+E.g.

-- Community health services that the public can access directly to meet health care needs. i.e. GP Practice, Pharmacy, Child Development Centres, District Nurse Services, Dementia Services, Community Rehabilitation Services, Community Link Workers, etc. - In Hospital or following hospital discharge. i.e. outpatient clinic, Reablement services, Home Care Services, etc.
+- Community health services that the public can access directly to meet health care needs. i.e. GP Practice, Pharmacy, Community Treatment and Care Services, District Nurse Services, Dementia Services, Community Rehabilitation services, Mental Health Services, Community Link Workers, etc. - In Hospital or following hospital discharge. i.e. Support and Information Services, outpatient clinics, Reablement services, Home Carer Services, etc.

-Carer Aware

-A series of Carer Aware information sessions are now available throughout Glasgow to encourage individuals and organisations to play their part in identifying, involving and support unpaid carers.
+Carer Aware A series of Carer Aware information sessions are now being delivered throughout Glasgow to encourage individuals and organisations to play their part in identifying, involving and support unpaid carers.